Skip to content

 They put together a very impressive report a couple of years back:

 RESPONSIBLE TOURISM – Sidmouth Coastal Community Hubsidmout responsible SSF-tourism.
-Key arguments for – [PDF Document]
+Key arguments for – [PDF Document] Which now seems to be unavailable.

 There are certainly natural attractions to be enjoyed by residents and visitors alike: